txt/se16/syllabus.md

 + E-mail: ssarker@ncsu.edu
   + Only use this email for private matters.
   + All other class communication should be via the class news group, listed after.
-+ Office hours: XXX
++ Office hours: Monday-Wednesday, 12:00-1:00
-+ Office location: XXX
++ Office location: EB II room 1229B